kevinmhankes/Weather-wX-Improved-UI/doc/SwiftVsDartVsKotlin.md

 Swift:
 warningDataList.enumerated().forEach { index, warningData in
-for index in stride(from: 0, to: tokens.count - 1, by: 2) {
+for index in stride(from: 0, to: tokens.count, by: 2) {

 Kotlin:
 tokens.indices.forEach { index ->